Do I Need Insulation in My Basement?

 Understanding Insulation R-Value

-The climate you live in and the design of your home are both contributing factors to which R-value your insulation should be.
+The climate you live in and the design of your home are both contributing factors for deciding which R-value your insulation should be.
 There are many tools for calculating the R-value required for your home.
 The Department of Energy has a great tool for this based off of your zip code.

 Since the climate in Denver varies drastically, the city requires a higher R-value than that of a city that is warmer year round such as Los Angeles or Phoenix.
 Recommended R-values for your basement in Denver are usually R-19 for electrically heated homes and R-11 for homes that run on natural gas.